Depreciation and Reserve Bcom Notes

 1. Annuity Method: This method is based on the assumption that the money spent in the purchase of the asset is an investment which should yield interests.
 Therefore, interest at a certain fixed rate is charged (debited) on the diminishing balance of an asset account and credited to the Profit and Loss Account every year.

 The amount to be written off as depreciation is calculated from Annuity Tables.
 Normally, a certain fixed amount of depreciation is charged every year for the estimated life of the asset which will be reduced to nil or its residual value by that year.
-In this method, the annual charge for depreciation or the amount written off as depreciation remains constant, while, interest taken credit for will become less year to year.
-The method is suitable for those assets which have a long life and need a heavy investment.
-However, this method is not suitable where additions to the asset are made during the course of the year, as in those cases calculations are difficult to make.
+(Depreciation and Reserve Bcom Notes) In this method, the annual charge for depreciation or the amount written off as depreciation remains constant, while, interest taken credit for will become less year to year.

 1. The Depreciation Fund or Sinking Fund Method: This method is also called Redemption Fund Method, Amortisation Fund Method.
 Under this method a fixed amount as depreciation is debited to the Profit and Loss Account each year, and credited to a Depreciation Fund Account.
 Simultaneously, the same amount is invested outside the business.
 The amount of annual depreciation is calculated with the help of Sinking Fund Tables.
 The instalment is computed keeping in view the estimated life of the asset and the rate of interest on investment.
 The investments are expected to produce the amount required for the replacement of the asset.